-If you are applying for this course from outside of the UK/EU, click apply now.
+If you are applying for this course from within the UK click Apply Now

 Part-time students study the same course as full-time students.
 If you study this course on a part-time basis you will typically complete 40-80 credits in a year, rather than the 120 credits of full-time students.
 All modules are taught during the daytime, and you will be studying alongside full-time students.